raunackt/naksatra-tracker/README.md

 Currently, the orientation of _nakṣatra_-s is the same as it would be when you were facing in the northern direction at the time of sunrise, typically 0655-0700.

+**Pausha Shuklapaksha Shashthi, 2024**

+Several changes have been made to the tracker.
+An [ephemeris](https://en.wikipedia.org/wiki/Ephemeris) is used to track the calculations now and SVGs are used for the <em>nakṣatra</em> circle instead of an image.
+The application is more accurate than before and updates every second.
+This is still heavily work-in-progress and will not be released anytime soon, but much of the foundation is ready.

 **Margashirsha Krishnapaksha Dashami, 2023**

 The application is highly inaccurate and only shows the moon's passage through a _nakṣatra_ every hour, without considering the actual position of the moon in sky and in the relative area of _nakṣatra_.
 The _nakṣatra_-s have also been evenly placed, each _nakṣatra_-image being 256x256 pixels, hence depicting a very wrong distance and are not to scale.